saidababu/ai-ml-bb/week3/day3/capstone/SageMaker + Spark.md

-# Predicting Airline Delays using SparkML & Sagemaker
+# Predicting Airline Delays using Sagemaker

 ## Introduction
 The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics tracks the on-time performance of domestic flights operated by large air carriers.
 Using this data we would like to predict Flight delays